anhuiyang/Echo_app_rb/README.md

 # Echo app in Ruby
+Process review echo app

 ## Description
-A simjple echo application to echo back the date with what you said
+A simple echo application to echo back the date with what you said

 ## Tech Stack
 Ruby